 Kid AND Adult Friendly Sedona Hikes

-These two Sedona hikes are Kid and Adult Friendly because they are absolutely enjoyable for both.
+These two hikes are Kid and Adult Friendly because they are absolutely enjoyable for both.
+While they are an easy hiking trail, they have some of the best views.

 Kid Friendly Sedona Hike Montezuma Castle

 A little outside of Sedona, Arizona rests a historical look into the history of the people who once thrived in the surrounding area.
-This National Historical Monument tells a story of the people of the area who lived in a 20 room cliff dwelling.
+This National Historical Monument tells the story of the people of the area who lived in a 20-room cliff dwelling.
 This look into the past absolutely needs to be on your Sedona Hiking list.

 Trail Length: 0.4 miles